vdespa/Postman-Complete-Guide-API-Testing/valentines-book-list.md

 Some endpoints require authentication.

-The endpoints that require authentication expect a bearer token sent in the `Authorization` header.
+The endpoints that require authentication expect the API key to be provided as a query parameter named `api-key`.

-Example:

-`Authorization: Bearer YOUR TOKEN`